Financial citizenship: building financial security, capability and inclusion in communities

 Shaun French (University of Nottingham)

-The key aim of this proposal is to test the operability of the concept of ‘financial citizenship’ (Leyshon and Thrift, 1995) by undertaking pilot empirical research with UK credit unions.
+The key aim of this proposal was to test the operability of the concept of ‘financial citizenship’ (Leyshon and Thrift, 1995) by undertaking empirical research with UK credit unions.

-The research will draw on the evidence gathered to make appropriate policy recommendations to benefit financially excluded groups, the credit union movement and the broader financial sector to build financial security amongst the community.
+The research also aimed to produce appropriate policy recommendations to benefit financially excluded groups, the credit union movement and the broader financial sector to build financial security amongst the community.